-National Grid and Ørsted have begun mobilizing teams that will work throughout this fall and winter to replace limited segments of the Block Island Wind Farm and sea2shore transmission cables to achieve proper burial depths beneath the ocean floor.
+National Grid and Ørsted are in the process of replacing limited segments of the Block Island Wind Farm and sea2shore transmission cables to achieve proper burial depths beneath the ocean floor.
 The effort includes replacing approximately 1,700 feet of National Grid’s sea2shore submarine cable that carries electricity between Block Island and mainland Rhode Island, and approximately 3,100 feet of Ørsted’s submarine cable that carries electricity from the Block Island Wind Farm to Block Island.

 The submarine cables were installed in the spring/summer of 2016 and subsequently experienced challenges with sediment coverage over the cables.
 After extensive due diligence, teams from Ørsted and National Grid determined the best approach to maintain proper burial depths of the two transmission cables is to reinstall these limited segments of the cables with new sections adjacent to where the existing cables now sit.